BorisGrechkin/Computational-Chemistry/README.md

    docker run --rm -v <path_to_results>:/Results smiles_to-gjf:1.0 --input_smiles "<smiles_string>"
    ```

-*Replace /path/to/my/results with your actual absolute path.
+*Replace <path_to_results> with your actual absolute path.
 Always use absolute paths for the volume mount.

 Output Files: The output will be generated inside the /Results directory on your host machine.
 .mol files will be generated in /Coordinates